vitsalis/PyCG/README.md

 In _43rd International Conference on Software Engineering, ICSE '21_, 25–28 May 2021.

+> **PyCG** is archived.
+Due to limited availability, no further development
+> improvements are planned.
+Happy to help anyone that wants to create a fork to
+> continue development.

 # Installation

 PyCG is implemented in Python3 and requires Python version 3.4 or higher.